l1997i/l1997i/README.md

 Hey, thanks for stopping by! 👋

+I am a postdoctoral researcher in the [King's Laboratory for Intelligent Computing (KLIC)](https://sites.google.com/site/rajendranbipin/klic) at [King's College London](https://www.dur.ac.uk), working with Prof [Bipin Rajendran](https://sites.google.com/site/rajendranbipin/home).
+My research interest is on analog in-memory-computing (AIMC) and hardware acceleration algorithms for artificial intelligence.

-I am a PhD researcher in the [Department of Computer Science](https://www.durham.ac.uk/departments/academic/computer-science/) at [Durham University](https://www.dur.ac.uk), supervised by Prof [Toby Breckon](https://breckon.org/toby/) and Prof [Hubert P. H. Shum](http://hubertshum.com/).
-My research interests are **geometric & semantic scene understanding** for **autonomous road vehicles**.
-I'm currently the Student Member of [IEEE](https://www.ieee.org/)/[CVF](https://www.thecvf.com/).
+Before that, I was a PhD student in Computer Science at [Durham University](https://www.durham.ac.uk), supervised by Prof [Toby Breckon](https://breckon.org/toby/) and Prof [Hubert P. H. Shum](http://hubertshum.com/).
+My research pursues to propose 3D perception and semantic scene understanidng architectures based on Computer Vision and Deep Machine Learning.

 Prior to Durham, I received my bachelor's degree in Telecommunications Engineering at [Nanjing University of Science and Technology](https://www.njust.edu.cn) (NJUST) in 2020.
 In NJUST, I used to work on semantic scene understanding for UAVs and UGVs with Prof Hong Gu.

-As an enthusiast of open source projects, I maintain and contribute to a number of open source repositories.
+As an enthusiast of open source projects, I maintain and contribute to a number of open source repositories <a class="github-button" href="https://github.com/l1997i" data-show-count="true" aria-label="Follow @l1997i on GitHub">Follow @l1997i</a>.

 I am incredibly thankful to my supervisors and collaborators, and enjoy exploring new domains through collaborations.
-If you have questions or would like to work together, please feel free to reach out through [email](mailto:li.li4@durham.ac.uk) or grab some time with me for [an appointment](https://www.luisli.org/appointment/) either online or in person.
+If you have questions or would like to work together, please feel free to reach out through [email](mailto:li.8.li@kcl.ac.uk) or grab some time with me for [an appointment](https://www.luisli.org/appointment/) either online or in person.

 <details>
   <summary align="right"><b>🔒&nbsp;&nbsp;PGP&nbsp;Public&nbsp;Key</b></summary>